 ‘The Denver Actors Fund’s volunteer angels stepped up and came through the way they always do.’

-Aid recipient: Properties Director Beki Pineda, who will be given the Colorado Theatre Guild’s Lifetime Achievement Award at the July 22 Henry Awards, has been an active member of the Colorado theatre community since the early 1980s.
+Aid recipient: Properties Director Beki Pineda, who was given the Colorado Theatre Guild’s Lifetime Achievement Award at the 2019 Henry Awards, has been an active member of the Colorado theatre community since the early 1980s.
 She started as a volunteer at the Bonfils Theatre on East Colfax Avenue before building her trade in properties for countless theater companies.
-Beki, who turns 80 on August 19, has worked on the making of 10 theatrical productions in the past year alone, most recently Vintage Theatre’s “A Gentleman’s Guide to Love and Murder” and Firehouse Theater’s “Outside Mullingar.”
+Beki, who turned 80 on August 19, has worked on the making of 10 theatrical productions in the past year alone, most recently Vintage Theatre’s “A Gentleman’s Guide to Love and Murder” and Firehouse Theater’s “Outside Mullingar.”
 She is also the longtime Box Office Manager at Denver School of the Arts, where she has helped organize ongoing collections for The Denver Actors Fund.

 How Beki has helped us: In addition to being a longtime monthly donor to The Denver Actors Fund, Beki is among our original and most steadfast Action Team volunteers.
 She played a vital role in helping us to transform actor Russell Costen’s low-income apartment while he was in the hospital recovering from lung-cancer surgery.
 When we put the call out for drivers to help actor Gregory Alan West, who needed long-term transportation to and from rehab appointments following heart and kidney transplants, Beki was one of three volunteers who drove Gregory three times a week for more than four months.
 And she was a primary helper when The Denver Actors Fund helped actor Abner Genece recuperate at home following a near-fatal car accident.
 In each case, the DAF beneficiary has been younger than Beki.